Third party car insurance

 What does third party car insurance cover?

-Is this type of car insurance right for me?
+Is third party only car insurance right for me?

 With several different types of car insurance available, it can be tricky to work out which type of policy is the best fit for you.
 To help make your choice easier, check out the comparison table below: